 4.2 Belief in the worth, dignity and creative potential of every person.

 4.3 All members have the capacity to think.

 4.4 All people have different learning styles and speeds.

-4.5 All people have an intrinsic human value regardless of age, gender, race, creed or sexual orientation.
+4.5 All people have an intrinsic human value regardless of age, gender, ethnicity, faith, sexual orientation or any other diversity.

 4.6 The client/therapist relationship is the foundation of all treatment and the welfare of the client takes priority.